-In accordance with the requirements in section 101(a)(11)(D) of the Rehabilitation Act-
+In accordance with the requirements in Section 101(a)(11)(D) of the Rehabilitation Act-

-(1) Describe plans, policies, and procedures for coordination between the designated State Agency and Education Officials responsible for the public education of students with disabilities, which are designed to facilitate the transition of the students with disabilities from the receipt of educational services in school to the receipt of Vocational Rehabilitation Services, including Pre-Employment Transition Services.
+1. Describe plans, policies, and procedures for coordination between the designated State agency and education officials responsible for the public education of students with disabilities, that are designed to facilitate the transition of the students with disabilities from the receipt of educational services in school to the receipt of vocational rehabilitation services, including pre-employment transition services.

-VRA has the responsibility to comply with the requirements of Chapter 34 of the Federal Regulations Code (34CFR), Section 361.22, which states that the State Plan must contain plans, policies and procedures for coordination between the Designated State Unit (VRA in Puerto Rico) and the Department of Education (DE) to facilitate the transition of students with disabilities from school to vocational rehabilitation services.
+VRA has the responsibility to comply with the requirements of Chapter 34 of the Federal Regulations Code (34CFR), Section 361.22, which states that the State Plan must contain plans, policies and procedures for coordination between the Designated State Unit (VRA in Puerto Rico) and the Department of Education (DE) to facilitate the transition of students with disabilities, ages 14-21, from school to vocational rehabilitation services.